KnowledgeHound-com/DataApi/docs/DataSetsAPI.md

 - Dates use the W3.org recommended format of YYYY-MM-DDThh:mm:ss.sTZD
     - See: http://www.w3.org/TR/1998/NOTE-datetime-19980827
 - Metadata is exchanged through RFC 7159 compliant JSON. http://www.rfc-editor.org/rfc/rfc7159.txt
-- Data is exchange through RFC 4180 compliant csv. https://tools.ietf.org/html/rfc4180
+- Data is exchanged through RFC 4180 compliant csv. https://tools.ietf.org/html/rfc4180
     - Remember to handle open ends and other text that may have commas or quotes!
 - All files are individually compressed using zip compression
 - If the Survey Response dimension file exceeds 2GB decompressed, it should be chunked or partitioned.
 Each chunk should